London is Using Optical Illusions To Make Cars Slow Down

 If it is, you can claim damage.
 If it isn't, you are on your own.

-It'll work for a few weeks (Score:3)
+It'll work for a few weeks (Score:1, Flamebait)

 Just long enough for a bureaucrat to declare victory and start looking for the next "success" to add to his resume.